Educational inequality: Assessment

 Based on input from more than 1,700 individuals in 118 countries, UNESCO and the Center for Universal Education at the Brookings Institution have co-convened the Learning Metrics Task Force.
 The task force aims to shift the focus from access to access plus learning.
 They discovered through assessment, the learning and progress of students in individual countries can be measured.
 Through the testing, governments can assess the quality of their education programs, refine the areas that need improvement, and ultimately increase their student's success.

 Education for All Act

-The Education For All act or EFA is a global commitment to provide quality basic education for all children, youth, and adults.
+The Education For All act is a global commitment to provide quality basic education for all children, youth, and adults.
 In 2000, 164 governments pledged to achieve education for all at the World Education Forum.
 There are six decided-upon goals designed to reach the goal of Education for All by 2015.
 The entities working together to achieve these goals include governments, multilateral and development agencies, civil society, and the private sector.
 UNESCO is responsible for coordinating the partnerships.
 Although progress has been made, some countries are providing more support than others.
 Also, there is a need to strengthen overall political commitment as well as strengthening the needed resources.